4 Tips to Help You Think and Act Differently

 Having a positive attitude that’s true to you makes thinking and acting differently a sustainable habit.
 Photo by Steven Aguilar on Unsplash

-It begins with a positive attitude.
-One that is authentic to you.
+It begins with a positive attitude, one that is authentic to you.
 Not fake smiles and cheap platitudes borrowed from a celluloid depiction of the suburban dream with white picket fences and the perfect family.

 Your style of positivity is likely different to mine and is distinct from your colleagues and clients.
 And that’s perfect.

-The goal is to be personable, to be proud of the work you do, to see growth in adversity rather than disaster and calamity.
+The goal is to be personable, to be proud of the work you do, to see growth in adversity, rather than disaster and calamity.

 Why Do You Need a Positive Attitude?